muratcangencturk/prompter/README.md

 ### How do I update the production build?

 Run `npm run build` after any production change.
-This command regenerates build artifacts and increments the version in `manifest.json`.
+This command regenerates build artifacts, updates `sw.js`, and increments the version in `manifest.json` while rewriting HTML files with the new asset version.
 Open pages check the manifest every five minutes and reload automatically when the version changes.

 ## Offline support and refresh strategy